rmcanany/SolidEdgeHousekeeper/README.md

 Some tasks may not support versions of Solid Edge prior to SE2020.
 Cause: Maybe an API call not available in previous versions.
 Possible workaround: Use SE2020 or later.

 May not support multiple installed Solid Edge versions on the same machine.
 Cause: Unknown.
 Possible workaround: Use the version that was 'silently' installed.

+Does not support all printer settings, e.g., duplexing, collating, etc.  Cause: Not exposed in the DraftPrintUtility() API.
+Possible workaround: Create a new Windows printer with the desired settings.
+Refer to the TESTS AND ACTIONS topic below for more details.

 ## DETAILS